 KCEP launched in 2011 and is a project of the Mountain Association for Community Economic Development (MACED).
 MACED is a community development organization that seeks to create economic alternatives that work for people and places in eastern Kentucky and Central Appalachia.
 Founded in 1976, MACED’s efforts include promoting enterprise development through capital investment and capacity building; operating demonstration programs that test new development ideas; and conducting research on public policy issues.

-KCEP is a member of the State Fiscal Analysis Initiative (SFAI), a national network of organizations that work to address state tax and budget issues and their impact on low- and moderate-income families.
-SFAI is coordinated by the Center on Budget and Policy Priorities.
+KCEP is a member of the State Priorities Partnership, a national network of organizations that work to address state tax and budget issues and their impact on low- and moderate-income families.
+The State Priorities Partnership is coordinated by the Center on Budget and Policy Priorities.
 KCEP is also a member of the Working Poor Families Project and the Economic Analysis and Research Network (EARN).

-Jason Bailey is Director of the Kentucky Center for Economic Policy and serves as Research and Policy Director of the Mountain Association for Community Economic Development.
-Since 1998 he has worked as a researcher addressing economic issues in the Commonwealth.
-Jason has served as a member of the Governor's Blue Ribbon Commission on Tax Reform and the Kentucky Commission on Small Business Advocacy.
+Jason Bailey is founder and Executive Director of the Kentucky Center for Economic Policy.
+He is the author of numerous reports and analyses of economic and fiscal issues facing the Commonwealth going back to 1998.
+Jason appears frequently in the media and is a regular speaker to civic organizations on policies that would move Kentucky forward.
+His public service includes appointments to the Governor’s Blue Ribbon Commission on Tax Reform, the Kentucky Teachers’ Retirement System Funding Work Group and the Kentucky Commission on Small Business Advocacy.
 He has a master’s in public administration with a specialization in public finance from New York University and a bachelor’s degree from Carson-Newman College.

 Anna Baumann, Research and Policy Associate

 Anna Baumann is Research and Policy Associate at the Kentucky Center for Economic Policy.
 She joined the staff in February 2013.
-Previously, Anna served as a ministries coordinator in the Episcopal Church, an AmeriCorps volunteer in Los Angeles and a Rotary Ambassadorial Scholar in Durban, South Africa.
-After marrying into and working for Lazy Eight Stock Farm in Paint Lick, Kentucky, she also considers herself a farmer.
-Anna has a master’s in Development Studies from the University of KwaZulu-Natal in Durban and a bachelor’s in English from Berry College in Rome, Georgia.
-Uniting these diverse endeavors is her deep-seated curiosity about economic justice.
-Anna enjoys gardening, BBC television, and spending time with her husband, Bryce, and their son, Jack.
+Previously, Anna has worked in the Episcopal Church and in faith-based, non-profit organizations advocating for economic and social justice.
+She and her family are small business owners of Lazy Eight Stock Farm in Paint Lick.
+Anna has a master’s in Development Studies from the University of KwaZulu-Natal in Durban, South Africa and a bachelor’s in English from Berry College in Rome, Georgia.

 Ashley Spalding, Research and Policy Associate

 Ashley Spalding is Research and Policy Associate at the Kentucky Center for Economic Policy.
 She joined the staff in October 2011.
-Ashley has conducted research on social and economic policies affecting low-income families for the past ten years.
+Ashley has conducted research on social and economic policies affecting low-income families for over a decade.
 Her doctoral and postdoctoral research projects at the University of South Florida focused on low-income housing and education, respectively.
 Ashley holds a PhD in Applied Anthropology from the University of South Florida, an MA in Anthropology from the University of South Carolina and a BA in English from Samford University.
 A Kentucky native, Ashley is thrilled to have returned to the area to live and work.